marshhpc/intermediate-utility-library/README.md

 ### On `create-imagery.html`

 When the user clicks "Save", `console.log` an object with the following schema, replacing the numbers in `createdOn` with a new number based on the [JavaScript Date object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) of today's date and time.
 See above for conversion instructions.

-Also, create an `_id` value by concatenating the milliseconds of the current datetime with a random number between 000 and 999.
+Also, create the `_id` value by concatenating the milliseconds of the current datetime with a random number between 000 and 999.
 If the number of milliseconds or your random numbers is less that 3 characters long, be sure you pad it with 0s to the left, enuring each is 3 characters long.

 ```javascript
 {